 Submission and Collection Notes

-Examine the lid of the bottle.
+Examine the lid on the bottle.
 If the tamper evident ring has separated from the cap use another bottle.

-Remove cap and ensure it is kept away from sources of contamination.
+Wear clean, disposable rubber/latex gloves and keep the bottle closed until just before collection.
+Remove the cap and ensure it is kept away from sources of contamination.

-- If overfilled, remove some of the water so it the bottle is filled to 200 mL line.
+Collect the sample to the 200mL fill line.
+Do not overfill the bottle.
+If overfilled, remove some of the water so the bottle is just filled to 200 mL line.

 Tighten the cap on the collection bottle.
 Leaking samples will not be processed; a new sample and requisition will be required.